gidesa/ocvWrapper24/README.md

-# ocvWrapper24 v 0.9
+# ocvWrapper24 v 1.0

-Opencv  C and Delphi wrapper for C++ classes
+# A wrapper library around Opencv C++ API for Delphi, Lazarus/Freepascl and C

 This project contains a dynamic library (DLL in Windows) that is a wrapper around the C++ API of Opencv v 2.4.13 .
-The library expose a pure C API interface to all C++ classes and funtions of Opencv.
+The library expose a pure C API interface to all C++ classes and functions of Opencv.
 More than 1.100 C wrapper functions cover vast majority of Opencv C++ classes and global functions, and some native C++ classes.
+The library is intended especially for accessing Opencv C++ API from Delphi and Freepascal units.
-The library is accessed by Delphi units with signatures to all the wrapper C API.
+So in this repository there are Delphi/Freepascal units with signatures to all the wrapper C API.

 # Bases